Liam Kelly (footballer, born 1996): International career

 Kelly has represented Scotland at various age levels, up to an including the under-21 team.

 Kelly received his first call-up to the senior Scotland squad in March 2019 for games against Kazakhstan and San Marino.
-After many call-ups to the squad, Kelly made his full international debut in a friendly against France on 17 October 2023.
-He was selected in the Scotland squad for UEFA Euro 2024.
+After many call-ups to the squad without playing, Kelly finally made his full international debut in a friendly against France on 17 October 2023.
+He was selected in the Scotland squads for UEFA Euro 2024 and the 2026 FIFA World Cup.

 Style of play

 Kenny Miller, who played alongside Kelly at Rangers and was also his player-manager at Livi, said of him in 2018: "He's excellent with the ball at his feet.
 He's a proper modern-day goalkeeper".

 Personal life

-He is the brother of Livingston defender Sean Kelly.
-In October 2023 the siblings faced each other from 12 yards in a Scottish Premiership fixture, with Sean scoring his penalty past Liam.
+He is the brother of Boeung Ket defender Sean Kelly and Dumbarton goalkeeper Shay Kelly.
+In October 2023 Liam and Sean faced each other from 12 yards in a Scottish Premiership fixture, with Sean scoring his penalty past Liam.